dequelabs/axe-core/doc/context.md

 ### Component Frameworks

-Because axe requires a DOM to test, components such as those created for React, Vue and Angular must be rendered before they are tested.
+Because axe requires a DOM to test, components such as those created for React, Vue, and Angular must be rendered before they are tested.
 The following example shows how to render the `<MyApp>` React component before testing it with axe:

 ```jsx
 const appRoot = document.getElementById('app');